 Diversity Role Models has been selected by the Department for Education to deliver a programme which empowers England schools to take a stand against all forms of bullying, with training interventions and resources to ensure staff have the knowledge and skills to tackle and prevent bullying and create inclusive school cultures.

 The Oxfordshire County Council youth website provides information on sexuality, gender and gender questioning and including links to national and local support.

-View the Topaz flyer (png format, 485Kb) promoting online LGBTQI+ support sessions that are running throughout the pandemic for young people (as well as parents/carers) across Oxfordshire.
+View the Topaz flyer (png format, 485Kb) promoting online LGBTQI+ support sessions for young people (as well as parents/carers) across Oxfordshire.

 SAFE!
 Project support for young people who have been victims of crime, including bullying in relation to sexuality and gender.
 SAFE! is a charity providing support in the Thames Valley area including Oxfordshire.

 Safe! are now offering the opportunity for young people aged 13 to 17 who identify as LGBTQIA+, who have experienced domestic abuse within their own romantic relationships or have witnessed domestic abuse within their family, to take part in the DAY Programme (pdf format, 376Kb).

 LGBT young people experience increased incidence of mental health problems and levels of self-harm.
 It is therefore crucial that they are referred for mental health support when appropriate.